dwhiffing/sentient-edge/notes.md

 # tasks

-add enemy stat system + different types add enemy movement

-add player upgrade system
-add reset save option to menu
+add gold drop range to enemy stats, change gold amount based on enemy strength, use different sprite based on value add stats for different types of shooting enemies add different enemy movement types, assign to different enemies (move in a circle, charge left and right, stomp on player) add enemy variants with different color and higher stats

+cycle through player sprites on death, drop sword on death implement weapon size

+position nodes closer to path

 add health bars
-when node is cleared, should display flag fight scene should pick map frame based on biome add homing bullets player moves slower while swinging

-change gold amount based on enemy strength, use different sprite based on value
+when node is cleared, should display flag when node is first hovered, should be discovered show next level effect in shop text handle no more levels to purchase in shop

+add homing bullets, dies after homing for long enough

+distribute upgrades across shops center upgrades if only 1/2

+should show boss as soon as others are cleared return to map from node you left

+add rare enemies that have double health but drop triple gold
-develop progression and complete list of stub levels, ensure you can get to end of game add win scene when you beat the final boss add scene where new player picks you up if you make it out of the fight add game over scene

-add credits/help scene
+add scene where new player picks you up if you make it out of the fight add game over scene add win scene when you beat the final boss add credits/help scene add reset save option to menu mobile controls
-return to map from node you left

 # biome types